dravit/DataStructureImplementaions/OOPs_ReadMe.md

 #### Inheritance
 - Create new classes that share some of the attributes of existing classes.
+- Builds IS-A relationship

+#### Composition
+- Composition is a HAS-A relationship

 #### Polymorphism
 - Use same word to mean differnt things